Youssef-Mohamed-Gaber/Hospital_Management_System/README.md

 # Hospital_Management_System
-This is a system that managing hospital departments and the appointments between doctors and their patients using Odoo.
+This is a system that managing hospital departments and the appointments between doctors and their patients using Odoo Version13.